paradite/News-Feed-L/README.md

-Social media search App to test out new features in Android L
+App to search for keywords across different social media sites
 ===

+Possible Names:
+---
++ No Login (as the app only uses publicly accessible feeds)
++ Social Monitor (the app monitors social media based on keywords)

 Features:
 ---
 + Perform keyword search on social media sites without logging in
-+ Social media supported: Twitter, Google+
++ Social media supported: Twitter, Google+, Instagram
 + Social media not yet supported: Facebook, etc

 Techniques used: